 ggplot2 (Wickham, 2009) for data visualization.

-lsmeans (Lenth, 2016) for computing pairwise comparisons.
+lsmeans (superseded by emmeans, Lenth, 2019) for computing pairwise comparisons.

 The directory structure of results roughly mirrors that of experiments, in that each experiment receives its own directory in results.
-Each experiment directory further contains sub-directories data, graphs, and rscripts, which cleanly separates data files (e.g., the experiment.csv file generated by submiterator reformat), R analysis files, and graphs generated in the analysis process.
+Each experiment directory further contains sub-directories data, graphs, and rscripts, which cleanly separates data files (e.g., the experiment.csv file generated by submiterator reformat), R analysis files and graphs generated in the analysis process.

-The rscripts directory contains separate R scripts for preprocessing the raw data from Mechanical Turk (mostly for the purpose of performing exclusions, preprocessing.R), creating useful visualizations that are saved to the graphs sub-directory (graphs.R), and analyzing the data using mixed effects models (analysis.R).
+The rscripts directory contains separate R scripts for preprocessing the raw data from Mechanical Turk (mostly for the purpose of performing data exclusions, preprocessing.R), creating useful visualizations that are saved to the graphs sub-directory (graphs.R), and analyzing the data using mixed effects models (analysis.R).
 All scripts should contain enough comments to allow the reader to reproduce the analyses reported in the paper and to follow what was done at each step.
 This particular way of separating the scripts is not necessary, though it can be helpful to separate preprocessing, visualization, and analysis.

-6. Concluding remarks
+5. Concluding remarks

-We believe the above reported organizational framework for web-based studies is a useful one: it cleanly separates relevant components of the reproducibility pipeline and openly stores all of said components for others to reproduce and build off of, with the exception of Mechanical Turk related files that contain confidential participant information.
+We believe the above reported organizational framework for web-based studies is a useful one: it cleanly separates relevant components of the reproducibility pipeline and openly stores all components for others to reproduce and build off of, with the exception of Mechanical Turk related files that contain confidential participant information.

-6.1 What would we change?

-In general, we consider this an instance of a well-organized and easily shareable project that we recommend as a model to others.
-However, given the rapid pace at which discussions regarding best practices in open and transparent science are progressing, we have already identified one key issue that we would handle differently, were we to start again from scratch: preregistration.
-The Open Science Framework makes it easy to preregister hypotheses, experimental design, and analyses (Foster & Deardorff, 2017).
-The literature suggests that preregistration reduces the potential for many pitfalls in scientific practice, including avoiding problematic researcher degrees of freedom in fiddling with exclusion criteria, determining stopping criteria for running participants, and dreaming up exploratory analyses that are framed as planned analyses in the resulting papers (Roettger, 2019; Simmons, Nelson, & Simonsohn, 2011).
-Indeed, in current follow-ups to this project we have pre-registered our hypotheses (see OSF preregistration at https://osf.io/hn8px/), and the policy we have implemented in ALPS Lab is that any hypothesis-driven experiment must be preregistered.
-This excludes experiments that only serve norming purposes or are acknowledged to be exploratory experiments that serve a subsequent hypothesis generation purpose.

-4.2 Generalization to other types of studies
+5.1 Generalization to other types of studies

 The organizational framework we reported in this paper generalizes to any project using web-based experiments.
 Experience suggests that it also easily generalizes to projects that use computational cognitive modeling or corpus searches in addition to (or instead of) behavioral experiments.
 It also generalizes to lab-based experiments and experiments conducted in the field – storing experimental scripts is a general property of the framework and is not specific to web-based or even more specifically Mechanical Turk experiments.
-An issue arises when proprietary software is used, e.g. EPrime.
+An issue arises when proprietary software, such as Eprime, is used.
 In this case, less material can be shared.
 We consider this a reason to use open source software whenever possible.